cefleet/Python-Game-Project/README.md

 # Python-Game-Project
-this is my python game for digital crafts.
+This is my python game for digital crafts.

+## My game details
+This game is going to be awesome.